rikunert/rikunert.github.io/_posts/2017-05-11-star-trek-movies-ratings.md

 ---
 layout: post
 published: true
-permalink: star_trek_movies

 comments: true

 title: Using Python, the IMDb API, and web-scraping rotten tomatoes to find the best Star Trek movie
-subtitle: 120 lines of code
+subtitle: 120 lines of code (python)
 tags: [data science, python, web scraping, IMDb, API, rotten tomatoes, metacritic, visualisation, ggplot, matplotlib]
 lead: Star Trek is a very rare positive vision of the future.
 Which movie captures the audience the most with this hopeful message?
 I learned python to sample all the movie ratings I could find in order to answer this question.
 If you follow this guide, so can you.
 ---